bitcoinkook/the-open-ring/2-openring-portable-operator.md

 Then ask the user a tailored set of 4 to 7 signaling questions covering the most important gaps across ORP-01 Sections 2 to 5.
 Do not ask all 20+ questions in one go — that's interrogation.
 Prioritise:

 Always ask (if not already clear):
-- Q2.01 What is fixed — name it precisely
+- Q2.01 What is fixed, or  does not ceed — name it precisely
-- Q2.02 What varies — name it precisely
+- Q2.02 What varies, what cedes — name it precisely
 - Q2.03 Who bears the cost, and what is the cost
 - Q2.05 Capture type — intentional, accretion, mixed, or none
 - Q3.05 The seed crystal — the minimum intervention